nodecosmos/nodecosmos_server/charybdis/README.md

 partial_node!(PartialNode, id, root_id);
 ```
-`PartialNode` will include everything that is internal to native struct.
-So here serde attributes `#[serde(rename = "rootId")]` from `Node` model.

 ### Partial Model Considerations:
 1) `partial_<model>` require complete primary key in definition

-2) All derives that are defined on native model bellow `#charybdis_model` macro will be automatically added to partial model.
+2) All derives that are defined bellow `#charybdis_model` macro will be automatically added to partial model.

 3) `partial_<model>` struct implement everything that is **internal** to native struct and library
    traits that are required for basic operations.
 Unsurprisingly, it doesn't implement `Callbacks`
-   unless they are derives defined bellow `#charybdis_model`.
+   unless they are derives.
-   We can either manually implement `Callbacks`, use macro helpers, or have custom written
+   We can either manually implement `Callbacks`, use macro helpers.
-   derive.

-Recommended convention for naming is `Purpose` + `Original Struct Name`.
+Recommended naming convention is `Purpose` + `Original Struct Name`.
 E.g:
 `UpdateAdresssUser`, `UpdateDescriptionPost`.
-So Idea is that those structs are used for partial updates.

 ## Callbacks
 We can define callbacks that will be executed before and after certain operations.